Current Affairs (magazine)

-Current Affairs is an American progressive bimonthly magazine that discusses political and cultural topics.
+Current Affairs is an American bimonthly magazine that discusses political and cultural topics from a left-wing perspective.
+It was founded by Oren Nimni and Nathan J. Robinson in 2015.
 The magazine is published in print and online, and also has a podcast.
-It was founded by Nathan J. Robinson in 2015.
+The magazine is funded through subscriptions and donations.

-The magazine's stated missions are "to produce the world's first readable political publication and to make life joyful again".
+Its political stances have been described as socialist, progressive, and broadly leftist.
+The magazine's stated mission is "to produce the world's first readable political publication and to make life joyful again."
 Its format is influenced by magazines such as Jacobin and Spy.

 History

 Current Affairs started after a successful Kickstarter campaign in 2015.

 On September 29, 2018, Current Affairs published an "exhaustive 10,000-word refutation" by Robinson of Brett Kavanaugh's testimony before the United States Senate.
 Robinson was invited to discuss the article on the daily WBUR-FM show On Point.
 He later released a video summarizing the article.

-On March 29, 2019, Current Affairs published an article by Robinson criticizing 2020 Democratic presidential candidate Pete Buttigieg that The New York Times later quoted.
+On March 29, 2019, Current Affairs published an article by Robinson criticizing 2020 Democratic presidential candidate Pete Buttigieg, which The New York Times later quoted.

-In August 2021, Current Affairs staffers accused Robinson of trying to fire staffers for attempting to organize the magazine as a worker-owned co-op.
+In August 2021, five Current Affairs staffers accused Robinson of trying to fire most of the workforce for attempting to organize the magazine as a worker cooperative.
+The staffers were later given severances totaling $76,014 for the perceived firings.

 Finances and staffing

 As of May 2020, Current Affairs used a subscription model for funding.
 It had two full-time staff members, a part-time administrative assistant, a full-time podcaster, and an incoming business manager.
-Lyta Gold (a pseudonym) was the managing editor.
+Lyta Gold (a pseudonym) was formerly the managing editor.